Anthonypaige/investnurenergy/src/content/post/decoding-portable-power-station-comparison-tables.md

 - **AC Input** is the amount of wattage the battery provides at a given moment while charging.

-- **Charging Time AC i**s determined by the wattage - the higher the wattage, the faster the charging time.
+- **Charging Time AC**s determined by the wattage - the higher the wattage, the faster the charging time.
 This applies to AC, which is your basic wall outlet.

 - **Solar Input** is the maximum amount of solar wattage that can be fed into the battery to charge.
 It's important to note that this is the max, so if it says 1600 watts, and you use 800 watts, the solar charging time is going to be twice as long as listed for comparison.